How to Use and Make Comfrey Oil (and why it’s controversial)

 Only Use Comfrey Externally

-There is A LOT of information on comfrey and potential toxicity out there.
-Quite a lot of folks that defend its safely too[5].
+There is a lot of research and information on comfrey’s potential toxicity available.
+Despite this, quite a few traditional herbalists defend its safety, too[5].
 The bottom line is that all varieties of comfrey contain alkaloids that could cause liver damage.
-Especially when taken internally, in high doses, and/or for long periods.
-This is why you should avoid using comfrey root at all since it has ten times more pyrrolizidine alkaloids than the leaves[6].
+That’s especially true when taken internally, in high doses, and/or for long periods.
+You should also avoid using comfrey root since it has ten times more pyrrolizidine alkaloids than the leaves[6].
+Fortunately, these alkaloids are not easily absorbed by the skin[7].
+That makes using comfrey oil on your skin safe, as long as it’s not put on open wounds or sores.

-Using Homegrown Comfrey to Make Comfrey Oil
+Using Comfrey to Make Comfrey Oil

 How to Dry Comfrey Leaves

+The first step to drying comfrey leaves is harvesting them.
+Pick young, fresh leaves before any flowers are showing on the plant.
+Dry them by stringing them on thread-like bunting or in a food dehydrator at about 100F (38C).
+The more air around each leaf, the quicker it will dry.
 The comfrey leaves should be dry and crumbly before you use them to make comfrey oil.
-Leaves that are fresh or wet can introduce water into the oil which accelerates rancidity.
+Leaves that are fresh or wet can introduce water into the oil, which accelerates rancidity.
 It can also create a habitat for microbes, whether you see them or not.

 You can use whole comfrey leaves as a poultice for sprains, arthritis, pain, and bruising.
-If you don’t want to walk around with a bandage of leaves sticking to you then you can make comfrey oil.
-Rub it onto the same injuries as a massage oil but avoid putting it on broken skin or wounds.
+If you don’t want to walk around with a bandage of leaves sticking to you, then you can make comfrey oil.
+Rub it onto the same injuries as a massage oil, but avoid putting it on broken skin or wounds.
 You can also use the oil to make a salve that will rub in and stay on a lot better.
+The dosing advice from WebMD is to use comfrey oil (extract) three times daily for up to three weeks[9], depending on the complaint.
+Comfrey should not be used on children or if you are pregnant or nursing.

-- 1 bottle Sweet almond oil
+- 1 bottle sweet almond oil

 - 2 cups dried Comfrey (Symphytum officinale) leaves approximate amount